largbae/ansible-ambari/README.md

 ------------

 First, ensure the machines you are deploying to meet the requirements:
-- Clean installation of RedHat EL or CentOS 6 (please help to extend to other OSes)
+- Clean installation of RedHat EL or CentOS 6 or 7 (please help to extend to other OSes)
 - SSH access with keys & sudo rights
 - Valid hostname which resolves in DNS